 Exercise and play

 Cats need regular, daily exercise for physical and mental health.
 Where cats are contained, steps must be taken by owners to ensure that adequate exercise and environmental enrichment are available.
 Access to an escape-proof run (non-electrified) can greatly increase the opportunity for physical activity and stimulation for confined cats.
-RSPCA shelters use Catnip enclosures or you may consider the use of an Oscillot fence to help keep your cat within your own backyard.
+Or you may consider the use of an Oscillot fence to help keep your cat within your own backyard.

 Play is an important part of keeping your cat active and happy and enhancing the owner-cat relationship bond.
 Take time each day to interact and play with your cat, and give them a variety of cat safe toys that you can rotate regularly to keep them stimulated.
 Avoid small toys, string toys or string objects as these can become intestinal obstructions.